fligger/FateClient/README.md

 ### The Client is only present for one game session.
 If you restart the game you have to inject the dll again.

+## Block Features:
+0. Make sure you have Injected Fate Client at least once!
+1. Open this file Path `%LocalAppData%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe`
+2. Navigate into AC -> Fate Client and open the blockConfig.txt
+3. Change true statement to false to prevent features from loading
+4. Inject the dll Into a fresh game session
+   - The state of the blocked module should now say "DISABLED"

 ## Troubleshooting:
 Dll is injected but nothing happend: